 Let me give you an example.
-A company I know won a major sole-source supplier relationship with a huge international manufacturer.
-Instrumental in winning this prize were the company's quality and just-in-time (JIT) programs.
+This company was awarded a sole source supplier relationship, with a huge international manufacturer.
+Instrumental in winning this prize were the company's quality and Just-In-Time programs.
 Also instrumental was a man named Marty, who was program leader for both of these efforts.

-As the relationship developed - which involved five of the company's plants coordinating shipments of more than 100 different parts to the customer's south central assembly facility - the customer wanted Marty on site more and more.
+As the relationship developed, which involved five of the company's plants coordinating shipments of more than 100 different parts to the customer's south central assembly facility, the customer wanted Marty on site more and more.

 Marty was flattered.
 He had always enjoyed good relations with the customer's people.
 Soon both companies were joking that he was at the customer's plant so often that he should be their employee.
-However, his services were much needed back at his company, not only to coordinate this customer's work but other customers' also.
+However, his services were much needed back at his company, not only to coordinate this customer's work but other customers also.

-Suddenly, Marty's general manager realized that what they were hearing and knee-jerk responding to - that Marty was needed at the customer's plant - was not the real case.
-What the customer was really saying was that the quality was not really up to snuff and JIT deliveries needed constant supervision.
-And sometimes they just wanted to be indulged with a little personal "insurance."

-A series of frank discussions led to a refocus on quality and scheduling corrections.
+Suddenly, Marty's general manager realized that what they were hearing and knee-jerk responding to-that Marty was needed at the customer's plant-was not the real case.
+What the customer was really saying was that the quality was not really up to snuff and Just-In-Time deliveries needed constant supervision and sometimes they just wanted to be indulged with a little personal "insurance."
+A series of frank discussions led to a re-focus on quality and scheduling corrections.
 It also led to the development of a joint reporting system that provided a clear record of variability.
 Problem areas were easily identified and targeted for improvement.
-And both old standard of customer service made way for a new standard: customer delight.
+The old standard of customer service made way for a new standard, "customer delight".